Mr. JF, the inventor of the Enoki mushroom dry ski mat

 My Life in the UK (Part 3)

-Mr.J.Feng’s oil painting [Ambition] - Collection of American Hanmo Gallery (1986)
+Mr.J.Feng’s oil painting [Ambition] - Collection of Hefner Collection Gallery (1986)

 So, I decided to go alone on the other side of Leicester Square and try to attract customers.
 Due to the massive number of tourists in this place and my solid professional foundation, my business was excellent, and there were often long lines of tourists waiting.
 I often painted until dawn while hungry.
 Sometimes, there are too many people, and the police politely ask me to leave.
 That period was very sensitive, and there was an organization that often placed bombs in crowded places.